 For specific weeks of the year, peek inside the Stone Hall, Cambridge Bedroom and Chamber Landing in the private apartments of Petworth House.
-Visit us from 1 to 7 October for your last opportunity in 2018.

 Take a peek inside the Stone Hall built by the Victorian architect Anthony Salvin as part of his modifications to Petworth around 1870 for the 2nd Lord Leconfield.
 Today the current Lord and Lady Egremont use it as their private entrance though it was used by the public on certain days when Petworth House first opened to the public in the 1950s.